-1. State Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select one):

-The waiver is operated by the state Medicaid agency.

-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one):

-The Medical Assistance Unit.

-[Specify the unit name:

-((Do not complete item A-2)

-A Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
+Application for 1915(c) HCBS Waiver: Draft PA.006.02.08 - Mar 01, 2021 Page 12 of 255 Appendix A: Waiver Administration and Operation State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operatione): ion of the waiver (select The waiver is operated by the state Medicaid agency.
+Specify the Medicaid agency division/unit that has line authority for the operation of the wai iver program (select one): The Medical Assistance Unit.
+Specify the unit name: (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the M ledical Assistance Unit.
 Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-Office of Developmental Programs (ODP), Bureau of Supports for Autism and Special Populations (BSASP)

-((Complete item A-2-a).

-The v vaiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.

-Speci fy the division/unit name:

-through the Medicaid agency to CMS upon request.
-(Complete item A-2-b).
+This includes administrations/divisions under the umbre identified as the Single State Medicaid Agency. ella agency that has been Office of Developmental Programs (ODP), Bureau of Supports for Autism and Special Populations (BSASP) (Complete item A-2-a).
+The waiver is operated by a separate agency of the state that is not a division/unit of the Modionid aganay ; Medicald agency.
+Specify the division/unit name: In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion and supervision of the waiver and issues policies, rules and regulations related to the waiver agreement or memorandum of understanding that sets forth the authority and arrangements f through the Medicaid agency to CMS upon request. ( Complete item A-2-b ). .
+The interagency Appendix A: Waiver Administration and Operation

-2. Oversight of Performance.
+- 2. Oversight of Performance. - a.

-a.
 Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
 When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
 Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: